 - See "What is the most important information I should know about Cometriq?"

-• high blood pressure (hypertension) which may be severe.
-Your healthcare provider should check your blood pressure during treatment with Cometriq.
-If needed, your healthcare provider should prescribe medicine for you to treat high blood pressure.
+- high blood pressure (hypertension).
+Hypertension is common with Cometriq and can be severe.
+Your healthcare provider will check your blood pressure before starting Cometriq and during treatment with Cometriq.
+If needed, your healthcare provider may prescribe medicine to treat your high blood pressure.

-• a skin problem called hand-foot skin reaction.
-Symptoms may include: redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.
+- a skin problem called hand-foot skin reaction.
+Hand-foot skin reactions are common with Cometriq and can be severe.
+Tell your healthcare provider right away if you have rashes, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.

-• Reversible Posterior Leukoencephalopathy Syndrome (RPLS).
-A condition called reversible posterior leukoencephalopathy syndrome can happen while taking Cometriq.
-Call your healthcare provider right away if you have headaches, seizures, confusion, changes in vision, or problems thinking.
+- Reversible Posterior Leukoencephalopathy Syndrome (RPLS).
+A condition called reversible posterior leukoencephalopathy syndrome can happen during treatment with Cometriq.
+Tell your healthcare provider right away if you have headaches, seizures, confusion, changes in vision, or problems thinking.

 The most common side effects of Cometriq are: